 One more important thing is a chemical structure.
 There are additives that can improve the quality of oil and this should be pointed out on the label.

-As I’ve already presented you several types of sewing machine oil and their characteristics it’s completely up to you which one you’ll choose.
+As I’ve already presented you with several types of sewing machine oil and their characteristics it’s completely up to you which one you’ll choose.

 Just, before you buy it read the label check its components, and check if there is a special type your manufacturer suggests.
 Then you decide.